 Aboriginal site features Brief description (taken from DPIE) No. registered on AHIMS Potential occurrence in the H Burial A traditional or contemporary (post-contact) burial of an Aboriginal person, which may occur outside designated cemeteries and may not be marked, e.g. in caves, marked by stone cairns, in sand areas, along creek banks etc. None For Aboriginal people, respec given to modern cemeteries. and a fear in the nineteenth o graves for skull collections, a Karskens believes that burial perhaps on the banks of cree flood waters'.
-There is a rea preserved within rock shelte against decomposition than Preliminary community const be more contemporary burial map (Figure 3.8) refers to an investigation into this is reco Ceremonial ring Raised earth ring(s) associated with ceremony None Ceremonial rings, also known South Eastern Australia.
+44 There is a rea preserved within rock shelte against decomposition than Preliminary community const be more contemporary burial map (Figure 3.8) refers to an investigation into this is reco Ceremonial ring Raised earth ring(s) associated with ceremony None Ceremonial rings, also known South Eastern Australia.
 Thes and were usually destroyed in largest of these grounds are be situated in flat areas asso areas have since been heaving smaller, more secretive ground parks, and perhaps some of 0 Conflict Previously referred to as massacre sites where confrontations occurred between (1) Aboriginal and non-Aboriginal people, or (2) between different Aboriginal groups.
 None As Section 4.0 attests, sites Hawkesbury LGA; however, n Preliminary community const massacre site in the vicinity registered.
 (Further investiga Earth mound A mounded deposit of round to oval shape containing baked clay lumps, ash, charcoal and, usually, black or dark grey sediment.
 The deposit may be compacted or loose and ashy.
 Mounds may contain various economic remains such as mussel shell and bone as well as stone artefacts.
 Occasionally they contain burials.
 None No earth mounds are current Nevertheless, there are indic which have since been destr northwest Hawkesbury, Thre and cut earthen figures creat these sculptures are known Eastern Australia.
-If any do wilderness of the national pa bect for prehistoric burials is as important as that es.
-Due to an aversion to talking about death, h century of white men digging up Aboriginal s, almost no burial places are known.
+48 If any do wilderness of the national pa bect for prehistoric burials is as important as that es.42 Due to an aversion to talking about death, h century of white men digging up Aboriginal s, almost no burial places are known.43 rials would occur in areas with 'soft, sandy soil, reeks of lagoons, but out of the path of rushing reasonable chance human remains could be lters or shell deposits, which are more protected an other contexts.